 As she was putting together an agenda for their first evening since the non-proposal on Sunday, it occurred to her that tonight was technically going to be their “first date”.
 She was inclined to start worrying about the little things and summoning her insecurities, but she decided to release all inhibitions that night.

 “Kiss of Life” by Sade was playing loudly in her apartment.
 The Thai takeout she ordered had arrived earlier than expected.
-The vintage Italian white wine had been poured into two wine glasses.
+The vintage Italian white wine, from her newly restockedn mini-bar, had been poured into two wine glasses.
 Toyosi was very excited to finally just let loose.
-She wasn’t sure if she would just burst into a monologue about her entire life when he approached or whether she would slowly ease into a natural conversation.
-At 7:55pm, she decided to spend the last five minutes of solidarity strategizing on how to act around her one-year old, but new boyfriend.
+She wasn’t sure if she would just burst into a monologue about her entire life when he arrived or whether she would slowly ease into a natural conversation.
+At 7:55pm, she decided to spend the last five minutes alone strategizing on how to act around her one-year old, but new boyfriend.

 8:00 P.M. arrived.
 Tunde showed up to the house with red wine in one hand and orchids on the other.
 Toyosi thought to herself, two strikes already and he just got here.
 She was not a red wine type of gal, and she also detested flowers.
 She had an urge to smile politely and accept these offerings, but her new attitude willed her to express her true feelings.